Thread Production 101

 Sliver Lap Forming - Cotton ONLY

 A number of slivers are presented to the Sliver Lap machine which aligns them side by side, draws them out.
-The fibres, now in sheet form, are rolled up into what is called a lap.
+The fibers, now in sheet form, are rolled up into what is called a lap.

 Ribbon Lap Forming - Cotton ONLY